anvaka/npmrank/README.md

 ```

 This will download graph from skimdb and save it to `data` folder.
 As of
-January 2016 this data is about 324MB.
+September 2016 this data is about 500MB.
 Convert it to `ngraph.graph` format
 for further analysis:

 ```